cbteeple/pressure_controller_docs/docs/top-level/tutorial.md

 ## Run a pre-built trajectory on the controller

+### Set up a trajectory
+1. Create a trajectory setup file in the `traj_setup` folder.
+    - Trajectory setup files are "*.yaml*" files with a few specific fields (see examples in the `traj_setup/example` folder)
+    - Trajectory setup files must be stored in the `traj_setup` folder (you can use subfolders too)

+2. There are three basic parts in a trajctory
+    - **main** - The looping part
+    - **prefix** - Run once at the start of the trajectory
+    - **suffix** - Run once after the looping part is finished.

+3. To forgo suffixes or prefixes, just leave them blank in the file (or delete them entirely)

+4. _**A Note about smoothness:**_
+    - In the "**main**" part of the trajectory, the first and last lines must be the same if you want to make a smooth looping trajectory.
+At the lowest level, the controller jumps directly from the last line to the first line when looping.
+    - For a smooth **prefix** >> **main** transition, the last line in the "prefix" and first line of the "main" should be the same.
+    - Transitions to the **suffix** are handled dynamically, starting from the setpoint at the exact time the suffix is requested.
+        - If the **main** part finishes, the final line of "**main**" is coppied to time 0.0s in the **suffix**
+        - If the **main** part is interrupted, the current setpoint (including interpolated values) is copied to time 0.0s of the **suffix**.
+        - _In the example above, we dynamically transition to the first line of the **suffix** from wherever the setpoint currently is over 2.0 seconds._

 ### Build a trajectory
-Build a pressure trajectory from a yaml file

-1. Create a trajectory setup file in the `traj_setup` folder.
-    * Trajectory setup files are "*.yaml*" files with a few specific fields (see examples in the `traj_setup/example` folder)
-    * Trajectory setup files must be stored in the `traj_setup` folder.
-2. `python build_traj.py [traj_profile]`
+1. `python build_traj.py [traj_profile]`
     * **traj_profile** - name of trajectory you want to build.
 It can include folders too.

-3. The trajectory is built, and a "*.traj*" file is saved in the `traj_built` folder
+2. The trajectory is built, and a "*.traj*" file is saved in the `traj_built` folder

-_**A Note about smoothness:**_
-- In the "main" part of the trajectory, the first and last lines must be the same if you want to make a smooth looping trajectory.
-- The same is true for the last line in the "prefix" and first line of the "main".
-- Transitions to the suffix are handled onboard (time 0.0 of the suffix gets set to the current setpoint state at the time of calling)

 ### Load the pre-built trajectory onto the controller
-Send a pressure trajectory

 `python send_pre_built.py [traj_profile]`